goldcove/specs/BEPv1.md

 #### Fields

 The Folder field identifies the folder that the index message pertains to.
-For single folder implementations the device MAY send an empty folder ID or use the string "default".
+For single folder implementations the device MUST use the string "default".

 The Name is the file name path relative to the folder root.
 Like all strings in BEP, the Name is always in UTF-8 NFC regardless of operating